-- STEP 2 the CFRs mandated conflicts of interest disclosure is posted to the registered firm's website and each client that has opted for documents to be delivered electronically receives a digital notification granting the client with access to the disclosure through the registered firm's secure client portal on or before June 30, 2021; and - STEP 3 the CFRs mandated conflicts of interest disclosure is delivered in a timely manner with the delivery of the client account statements for the quarter ended June 30, 2021 by the registered firm to each client.
+Question Response STEP 3 - the CFRs mandated conflicts of interest disclosure is delivered in a timely manner with the delivery of the client account statements for the quarter ended June 30, 2021 by the registered firm to each client.
 We note that registered firms may adopt other methods to ensure timely compliance with the conflicts of interest disclosure requirement.
 Registered firms may provide the CFRs mandated conflicts of interest disclosure together with or separately from any other disclosures using integrated or stand-alone documents in any form, be it electronic or paper.
 We also encourage registrants to assess the effectiveness of the disclosure they provide clients by considering behavioural economics principles and tactics to simplify the content of the disclosure, including the requirement to use plain language in order to mitigate the risk that clients may not fully understand the information provided by the firm.
 We encourage registrants to spend sufficient time with clients to adequately explain the information that is delivered to them, including an explanation of the CFRs conflicts of interest requirements.

-46. General description of fees

-Section 14.2(2)(b)(ii) requires a statement of the investment fund management expense fees or other ongoing fees the client may incur.
+47. General description of fees Section 14.2(2)(b)(ii) requires a statement of the investment fund management expense fees or other ongoing fees the client may incur.
 The RDI is typically provided at account opening which may be prior to a suitability determination.
 Consequently, it may not be clear what type of products will be suitable for the client.
 What is the CSA's expectation in terms of this disclosure?
 There is concern it could become very general and lengthy making it less useful to clients.
 The purpose of RDI is to shape and confirm clients' expectations of the services and products they will receive through the registrant.
 Accordingly, the RDI requirements are tailored to provide general information at account opening, as compared to the more specific information that will be required when a particular trade is recommended to a client.
 When opening an account for a client, a registrant can usually be expected to know whether investment funds or other products or services with ongoing fees and expenses will be considered when choosing suitable investments for them.
 The requirement in subparagraph 14.2(2)(b)(ii) is not to provide the client with a list of all investment funds or other products or services with ongoing fees and expenses used by the firm and their corresponding fees and expenses.
 Rather, it is to inform clients who may be invested in such products or services whether those investments have ongoing fees and expenses.
 We believe this is very useful and important information for clients.
 Research consistently shows that a significant proportion of investors do not understand the fees and expenses associated with investment funds or other products or services, if they are aware of them at all.
 We therefore expect this disclosure to include an explanation in simple terms of the applicable fees and expenses.
+For example, in the case of fees and expenses associated with an investment fund, key topics that should be discussed in plain language include the following: the fees and expenses are not charged directly to the client but are taken from the fund as a percentage of its total assets;